Undergraduate Admission Requirements for International Students

 Graduate Admission Requirements for International Students

 Visit our graduate programs page for a list of programs available.
 Students must be studying full-time to qualify for an I-20.
-At this time, the following graduate programs are full-time: MSN-MAGELIN (Master of Science in Nursing: Master's Accelerated Graduate Entry Level Into Nursing), DPT (Doctor of Physical Therapy), and MPAS (Masters in Physician Assistant Studies - approved to develop).
+At this time, the following graduate programs are full-time: MSN-MAGELIN (Master of Science in Nursing: Master's Accelerated Graduate Entry Level Into Nursing), DPT (Doctor of Physical Therapy), and MPAS (Masters in Physician Assistant Studies).

 Graduate International Applicants